 Hemp and Marijuana also have different uses.
 They are both used in the health and wellness industry, but the comparison mainly ends there.
 Historically, Hemp has been used to produce clothing, automobiles, homes, accessories, plastic alternatives and more.
 Marijuana is more commonly used for recreational purposes, both legally and illegally, as many enjoy the sensation of being “high” from THC.

 Hemp Extract, also known as Hemp oil or CBD oil, is a product of the Hemp plant used for therapeutic purposes.
 As we mentioned earlier, the Hemp plant contains a wealth of cannabinoids which may help improve health and provide a variety of wellness benefits.
 More people are switching to Hemp Extract to avoid the harsh side effects and addictive properties of traditional medications.
 Taken daily, Hemp Extract can be a powerful supplement to boost overall health.
 Click here to learn more about Hemp Extract.

 Today’s Legality of Hemp

 The legal status of Hemp products is often viewed as somewhat gray or confusing.
 The laws mainly focus on the levels of THC in Cannabis products.
 Hemp generally has fewer legal restraints, as it contains only trace amounts of THC.
 Marijuana, however, is highly restricted under federal laws.
-Products derived from Industrial Hemp that contain zero percent THC are federally legal.
+Products derived from Industrial Hemp that contain less than 0.3 percent THC are federally legal.
 Hemp-derived products that still contain trace amounts of THC are legal in many states, but also illegal in others.
 The Farm Bill made it legal for some farmers to cultivate Industrial Hemp with restrictions in place.
 As the differences between Hemp and Marijuana are becoming more understood, there may be hope for rules regarding the farming of Industrial Hemp to become more lenient.